Rutgers Overseas Semester Experience (ROSE)

-The in-person academic courses and coursework will be conducted in English.
-However, there will be bilingual support from professors to help students better understand and supplement course content if needed.
+The in-person academic courses and coursework are primarily conducted in English.
+There will be bilingual support from professors to help students better understand and supplement course content if needed.

 Will Rutgers provide academic support to students who choose the ROSE program? +

 Yes.
-In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner university will be available, as well as learning center support from Rutgers University in New Jersey.
+In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner university are available, as well as learning center support from Rutgers University in New Jersey.

 What is the tuition structure for ROSE? +

-Your final tuition bill will be determined by your school of enrollment and sent directly to you.
-Your Rutgers term bill will be Tuition for the ROSE program is anticipated to be approximately $14,500 with additional fees totaling approximately $1,000.
+Your final tuition bill is determined by your school of enrollment and sent directly to you.
+Your Rutgers term bill will be Tuition for the tuition for the ROSE program and is anticipated to be approximately $14,500 with additional fees totaling approximately $1,000.

-The tuition structure is similar to in-person classes in NJ and a fully online semester, but will have a first semester experience more comparable to a typical in-person semester at Rutgers in New Jersey.
+The tuition structure is similar to in-person classes in NJ and a fully online semester, but will have a first semester experience more comparable with a typical in-person semester at Rutgers New Jersey.

 What deposits are required for me to participate in ROSE? +

 To guarantee your spot in the ROSE program, there will be one deposit of $7,000 that will be required to take part in ROSE.

 Are the required deposits refundable? +

 If withdrawing from ROSE or Rutgers after the deadline in the application, your program deposit will be non-refundable.

-Are the program fee deposit and housing deposit separate from the tuition and housing costs? +
+Is the Program fee deposit and housing deposit separate in addition to tuition and housing costs? +

 To attend the ROSE program, there is no requirement for an F-1 visa.
-However, it is highly recommended that you start your F-1 visa application for the semester regardless if you intend to attend ROSE or not in case of any unexpected cancellations or changes to the ROSE program.
+However, we highly recommended that you start your F-1 visa application for the semester regardless if you intend to attend ROSE or not in case of any unexpected cancellations or changes to the ROSE program.

 Will I be required to purchase health insurance?
 If so, will Rutgers provide insurance guidelines for all students? +

 Yes.
-Rutgers will require students to purchase insurance and will provide guidelines on the minimum coverage.
+Rutgers will require students to purchase insurance in China and has provided guidelines on the minimum coverage.